Xunnamius/babel-plugin-transform-default-named-imports/README.md

 In more recent versions of Webpack, this can lead to similar warnings when transpiling TypeScript source.

-`babel-plugin-transform-default-named-imports` remedies this by transforming each named import of a CJS module into a default CJS import with a constant destructuring assignment of the named imports:
+`babel-plugin-transform-default-named-imports` remedies this and similar issues by transforming each named import of a CJS module into a default CJS import with a constant destructuring assignment of the named imports:

 ```typescript
 /* my-package.mjs (using babel-plugin-transform-default-named-imports) */